-The River as a Curriculum Focal Point
+The Rio Grande as a Focal Point

-All classes follow the same curriculum at approximately the same time during the school year.
-The curriculum features hands-on activities conducted by the teacher or classroom guest speakers that reinforce one or more key water concepts known as The Big Water Questions.
-While a few questions have specific answers — for example, What is the water cycle? – other questions such as Who owns our water? require students to think more deeply.
+All classes follow the same curriculum during the span of 4-5 months during the school year.
+The curriculum features hands-on activities conducted by the teacher or classroom guest speakers and an Action Project that reinforce one or more key water concepts known as The Big Water Questions.
+While a few questions are addressed specifically answered in presentations — for example, What is the water cycle? — further questions such as “What do I have the power to change?” are prompted through the action project and require students to think more deeply.
 The goal is for students to understand all questions and be able to formulate logical answers.
 The curriculum covers three units:

 By participating in RiverXchange® teachers get the benefit of bringing in a hands-on, science and language arts program into the classroom that correlates to many of the Common Core Standards and Next Generation Science Standards (NGSS) for 5th grade.
 Participating teachers also join RiverXchange® program staff and partners at the yearly Teacher Workshop to learn about the curriculum, network with other teachers and develop skills in areas such as project-based learning, NGSS, outdoor learning or other relevant topics.
 RiverXchange® offers an inspiring community of teachers opportunities to improve and empower each other as professionals.